pmuens/awesome-serverless/README.md

 - [Node.js is the wrong serverless runtime](https://read.acloud.guru/node-is-the-wrong-runtime-for-serverless-jk-c69595f6a8eb) - Why Node.js is the wrong runtime for serverless applications.
 - [Adapting to serverless computing](http://engineering.invisionapp.com/post/adapting-to-serverless-computing-with-lambda/) - Adapting to serverless computing with AWS Lambda.
 - [Benefits of a serverless API backend](http://nordicapis.com/the-benefits-of-a-serverless-api-backend/) - Post about the benefits of a serverless API backend.
+- [Creating a serverless app with ASP.Net and AWS](http://www.jerriepelser.com/blog/aspnet-core-aws-lambda-serverless-application/) - Creating a serverless application with ASP.NET Core, AWS Lambda and AWS API Gateway.

 ## Screencasts